raduvarga/UA-Midi-Control/README.md

 ## This doesn't work with my UA machine

-I've specifically tailored this app to work with my device, which is a Scarlett 18i8 (2nd gen).
-There are quite a few input/output options, but there might be things that will be missing from your device.
 Create an issue with your specific problem, and I'll see what I can sort out.

 ## But this doesn't work on Windows..help?